facelessuser/coloraide/docs/src/markdown/colors/index.md

     **Output:**
     :
-        The string representation of the color object will always default to the `#!css-color color(--oklch l c h / a)` form, but the default string output will be the `#!css-color oklch(l c h / a)` form.
+        The string representation of the color object and the default string output use the `#!css-color color(--oklch l c h / a)` form.

         ```playground
         Color("oklch", [0, 0, 0], 1)